linmx0130/PaperNotes/notes.md

+### Evolution Strategies as a Scalable Alternative to Reinforcement Learning
+* Authors: Tim Sailmans, Jonathan Ho, Xi Chen, Ilya Sutskever
+* Index: arXiv 1703.03864
+* Reading dazte: 28/03/2017
+* Categories: Reinforcement Learning, Evolution Algorithms, Machine Learning
+* Tag: Gradient-free optimization

+This paper presents an scalable evolution strategies algorithm that is able to replace policy gradient methods for reinforcement learning.
+They found that virtual batch normalization is key to the success of evolution strategies.
+An antithetic sampler is used to reduce the variance of the perturbation.
+The evolution strategies with Gaussian distribution is in face a zero-order gradient estimation, which could produce an informative gradient estimation.

+The experiments show that their proposed method is able to achieve comparable result using only CPUs.
+The scalability is an attractive feature of this method.
+The experiments also show that gradient-free optimization is viable to solve reinforcement learning problems.

 ### Linguistic Knowledge as Memory for Recurrent Neural Networks
 * Authors: Bhuwan Dhingra, Zhilin Yang, William W. Cohen, Ruslan Salakhutdinov
 * Index: arXiv 1703.02620